5 Year (4+1) BS/MsEd: Fast-Track Master of Science in Education Program

 - Be ready to share your love of biology or history with secondary students in just five years

 A minimum of 125 credits is required for the bachelor’s degree in biology and history.
 An additional 30-credits are necessary to complete the 4+1 MsEd degree.
 To review course descriptions, please refer to the graduate catalog.

-Increase the value of your BS/MsEd degree by adding an undergraduate minor.
-GMercyU offers a wide variety of minors so you can choose the one that best meets your personal and professional goals.
+Increase the value of your BS/MsEd degree by adding an undergraduate minor that best meets your personal and professional goals.